CustomAdaptor in Syncfusion Angular Grid

 Step 4: Adding Custom Adaptor

 Create a component file (e.g., CustomAdaptor.ts).
-Then, import DataManager and ODataV4Adaptor from @syncfusion/ej2-data.
-Extend the ODataV4Adaptor class to define custom adaptor.
+Import DataManager and ODataV4Adaptor from @syncfusion/ej2-data.
+Extend the ODataV4Adaptor class to define the custom adaptor.
 This adaptor implements three key methods: processQuery, beforeSend, and processResponse.

-• The processQuery method modifies the API endpoint URL and sets additional parameters required for executing the query.
+• The processQuery method modifies the API endpoint URL and sets additional parameters required for query execution.

 • The beforeSend method adds custom headers, such as the Authorization header, before sending the request.